Ukraine asks court to put Orthodox leader under house arrest

-KYIV, Ukraine (AP) — Ukraine's top security agency notified a top Orthodox priest Saturday that he was suspected of justifying Russia's aggression, a criminal offense, amid a bitter dispute over a famed Orthodox monastery.
+KYIV, Ukraine (AP) — In a bitter dispute over a famed Orthodox monastery, Ukraine’s top security agency notified a leading priest on Saturday that he was suspected of justifying Russia’s aggression, a criminal offense,

-SBU agents raided his residence and prosecutors asked the court to put him under house arrest pending the investigation.
-The hearing was adjourned until Monday after the metropolitan said he wasn't feeling well.
+“I have never been on the side of aggression," Pavel told reporters in the courthouse.
+"This is my land.”

-The Ukrainian government has cracked down on the Ukrainian Orthodox Church over its historic ties to the Russian Orthodox Church, whose leader, Patriarch Kirill, has supported Russian President Vladimir Putin in the invasion of Ukraine.
+SBU agents raided his residence, and prosecutors asked the court to put him under house arrest pending the investigation.
+The hearing Saturday was adjourned until Monday after the metropolitan said he was feeling unwell.

-The Ukrainian Orthodox Church has insisted that it’s loyal to Ukraine and has denounced the Russian invasion from the start.
-The church declared its independence from Moscow.
+The Ukrainian government has cracked down on the UOC over its historic ties to the Russian Orthodox Church, whose leader, Patriarch Kirill, has supported Russian President Vladimir Putin in the invasion of Ukraine.

 Many Orthodox communities in Ukraine have cut their ties with the UOC and transitioned to the rival Orthodox Church of Ukraine, which more than four years ago received recognition from the Ecumenical Patriarch of Constantinople.